Mimeograph: Cyclostyle

 In 1891, David Gestetner patented his Automatic Cyclostyle.
 This was one of the first rotary machines that retained the flatbed, which passed back and forth under inked rollers.
 This invention provided for more automated, faster reproductions since the pages were produced and moved by rollers instead of pressing one single sheet at a time.

 By 1900, two primary types of mimeographs had come into use: a single-drum machine and a dual-drum machine.
 The single-drum machine used a single drum for ink transfer to the stencil, and the dual-drum machine used two drums and silk-screens to transfer the ink to the stencils.
 The single drum (example Roneo) machine could be easily used for multi-color work by changing the drum – each of which contained ink of a different color.
 This was spot color for mastheads.
 Colors could not be mixed.

 The mimeograph became popular because it was much cheaper than traditional print – there was neither typesetting nor skilled labor involved.
 One individual with a typewriter and the necessary equipment became their own printing factory, allowing for greater circulation of printed material.

 Mimeography process

 The image transfer medium was originally a stencil made from waxed mulberry paper.
-Later this became an immersion-coated long-fibre paper, with the coating being a plasticized nitrocellulose.
+Later this became an immersion-coated long-fiber paper, with the coating being a plasticized nitrocellulose.
 This flexible waxed or coated sheet is backed by a sheet of stiff card stock, with the two sheets bound at the top.

 Once prepared, the stencil is wrapped around the ink-filled drum of the rotary machine.
 When a blank sheet of paper is drawn between the rotating drum and a pressure roller, ink is forced through the holes on the stencil onto the paper.
 Early flatbed machines used a kind of squeegee.

 The ink originally had a lanolin base and later became an oil in water emulsion.
 This emulsion commonly uses turkey-red oil (sulfated castor oil) which gives it a distinctive and heavy scent.